Time-evolving psychological processes over repeated decisions: Methods

+Our definition for the AR prior has useful properties for a psychological account of time-on-task.
+For example, it implies that the expected value (in the prior) of the random effects do not change with time.
+The expected correlations between random effects are approximately constant across blocks, and the correlations between the same random effect in different blocks falls away exponentially with the distance between the blocks.
+Exploring other autoregressive models is possible within the framework we have developed; for example including longer effects of stimulus and response history.

+We assume the following priors for the group parameters in Equations \eqref{eq:TV-LBA(I)} and \eqref{eq:TV-LBA(I)_2}: $\mu \sim \N\left(0,I_{D}\right)\;\;\text{and}\;\; \Sigma \sim IW\left(v=20,S_{\alpha}=I_{D}\right) $; $IW$ denotes the inverse Wishart distribution, which is a standard prior assumption for covariance matrices, and is conjugate with the multivariate normal distribution; see e.g., \cite{gelman2014bayesian-data-analysis}.
+For the vector of autoregressive paqrameters The prior for each of the autoregressive parameters $\phi_i, i=1, \dots, D$ is uniform on $(-1,1)$ For the vector of autoregressive parameters, we assumed independent uniform priors, $\phi_i \sim U\left(-1,1\right)$ for $i=1,...,D$.

-\item Trend: This extension assumes a polynomial trend for the random effects, rather than just a constant mean.
-We considered the model such that for each subject $j=1,...,S$, and for each time block, $t=1,...,T$, the density of $\alpha_{j,t}$ is
+For the {\bf polynomial trend} model, we assumed a regression model with linear and quadratic effects of time-on-task (block) on the parameters.
+For each subject $j=1,...,S$, and for each time block, $t=1,...,T$, the density of the log-scaled random effect $\alpha_{j,t}$ is